0SirLoin/civ7_modpack/readme.md

 # Changelog

+## Sir Loin's ModPack v13 (13.05.2025)
+- added "Adjacency Arrows Fix"
+- added "Unit Management Mod"
+- added "Flag Corps"
+- update 'Settlement-View Alternative UI':
+  - Rebased on civ7 v1.2.0
+  - Removed vanilla "last production" element in favor of my old one
+- update 'policy-yields-preview':
+  - Fix tree grid patching to allow tech queue number display, introduced in Civ7 v1.2.0 patch
+  - Fix yields preview layout on Steam Deck
+- update 'bz-map-trix':
+  - new standard terminology (like Overbuildable instead of Obsolete)
+  - new Treasure Resource tooltip format
+  - various internal improvements
+  - added autoplay support
+  - redesigned to coordinate with new Flag Corps tooltips
+  - reorganized to emphasize the most important information
+- update "zhekoff's Enhanced Diplomacy Banners":
+  - Quick hotfix for multiplayer team banners (the new thing added in 1.2.0 patch).
+I don't quite like it, but its a fast fix so far, so people can continue using the mod.
+Please let me know if it looks okay on your end, because I tried to reproduce it via games vs the PC, so it may not have been 100% accurate.
+  - Fix broken banners on "First meet" screen, as well as other diplomacy screen where they were visible with empty boxes (unfortunately I did not have time to reproduce war support diplomacy screen, but in theory it should work on every place it was previously broken and showing up empty).
+Refer to pictures for example (of course they are still hover-able and will respect your settings).
+- update "Enhanced Town Focus Info":
+  - Support for new 1.2.0 Game API
+  - Improved resource icon sizing and spacing in tooltips
+  - Better scaling for 4K/high-resolution displays
+  - Updated documentation
+  - Minor visual improvements
+  - Fixed Simplified Chinese Rendering in .modinfo (thanks v480615)
+- update "Map Tacks":
+  - Bug fix for validation checks involving walls and unique improvements.
+- update "detailed-Tech-civic-progress":
+  - Full compatibility update as the new version has a redundant tooltip update with wrong level value
+- update "City hall"
+  - restyled to harmonize with Flag Corps tooltips
+  - added growth, religion, and town focus details
+  - new table of warehouse bonuses for improvements
+  - City Details panel opens automatically to the last tab you used
+  - fixed production list tooltips (production cost was missing)

 ## Sir Loin's ModPack v12 (24.04.2025)
 - update "City Hall":
   - auto-select Purchase tab unless one-click repairs are enabled